Background

 Done!

-Marginal likelihood: -12417.389793288146 sqrt(H/N)=(1.9543337689486355)=?=SD=(1.9614418034828585) Information: 122.2214553744953
+Marginal likelihood: -12417.941209427103 sqrt(H/N)=(2.037101812671995)=?=SD=(2.0736988078248095) Information: 124.49351385574582

 Nested sampling FAQ

-The difference between the estimates is the way they are estimated from the nested sampling run.
+The difference between the estimates is due to the ways they are estimated from the nested sampling run.
 Since these are estimates that require random sampling, they differ from one estimate to another.
 When the standard deviation is small, the estimates will be very close, but when the standard deviations is quite large, the ML estimates can substantially differ.
 Regardless, any of the reported estimates are valid estimates, but make sure to report them with their standard deviation.

 How do I know the sub-chain length is large enough?

 NS works in theory if and only if the points generated at each iteration are independent.
-If you already did an MCMC run and know the effective sample size (ESS) for each parameter, to be sure every parameter in every sample is independent you can take the length of the MCMC run divided by the smallest ESS as sub-chain length.
-This tend to result in quite large sub-chain lengths.
+If you already did an MCMC run and know the effective sample size (ESS) for each parameter, to be sure every parameter in every sample is independent you can take the length of the MCMC run divided by the smallest ESS as the sub-chain length.
+This tends to result in quite large sub-chain lengths.

 How many particles do I need?

-If the difference is smaller, you can guess how much the SD estimates must shrink to get a difference that is sufficiently large.
-Since the SD=sqrt(H/N)
+If the difference is larger, you do not need more particles.
+If the difference is smaller, you can estimate how much the SD estimates must shrink to get a difference that is sufficiently large.
+Since , we have , where comes from the NS analysis with a few particles.
+Next, you can run the analysis again with the increased number of particles and see if the difference becomes large enough.

 Is NS faster than path sampling/stepping stone (PS/SS)?